willGraham01/TrawidoksLegacy/appendix/appendix-character-summary.md

 (Human) The late father of the current baron, who originally inherited the land on which the Trawidok racecourse is built from a distant relative.
 The construction and operation of the racecourse was their passion project in their later years.

+FIXME This character does not have a character entry, on account of them being dead.
+Their main contributions are to the backstory.

 ## Baron Sir Caius Equirrion the Younger, 2nd Baron Equirrion

 (Human) The current owner of the Trawidok racecourse, and attached boarding house.